 - “Marketing and Communications Data”, which comprises your preferences in receiving marketing from us and third parties, and your communication preferences.

-We do not collect any “Special Categories” of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
-We do not knowingly collect and personal data about children.
+- We do not collect any “Special Categories” of personal data about children.
 We also do not use any automated decision-making processes.

 When do we collect information

 We may collect information on you in the following ways:

 - Information that you voluntarily provide to us

 When you sign up for a Membership, consult with our customer service team, send us an email, request information about our services, fill in forms on our website, or communicate with us in any way, you are voluntarily giving us information that we collect.
 We also collect information you give to us when we contact you during the registration process or in the process or managing your account or your organisations account.
 That information may include your Identity Data, Contact Data, Financial Data, Transaction Data, Profile Data and Marketing and Communications Data.If you are becoming a Trustee of IOSH or are a serving trustee you will be obliged to disclose any criminal conviction imposed by a court, or any previous unspent convictions.
 Our lawful processing purpose is compliance with a legal obligation; to ensure that statutory automatic disqualification rules do not apply.
 In addition, and for the same lawful purpose we may also process criminal conviction information received from a third party We will treat this data in accordance with the principles of the general data protection regulation and it will not be retained following a decision on your application.